jae-yiko/Capstone/README.md

 Bootstrap: In each of the pages input boxes and buttons layout has been organized by using bootstrap.
 Database: All of the students information are stored in a created database called student.

-## Bugs
+## Future Plans of Implementations
-  -create a way to search a student by their full names -create a delete button for each student so the user can delete the student automatically without having to search the students id number
+  1)create a way to search a student by their full names 2)create a delete button for each student so the user can delete the student automatically without having to search the students id number
-  -if the user wants to update only one portion of the students information allow the previous information to be automatically grabed while updating on the inputed information
+  3)if the user wants to update only one portion of the students information allow the previous information to be automatically grabed while updating on the inputed information